2024

 84” x 108”

 The moose is a creature who has inspired for centuries with its power and gentle disposition.
 It moves effortlessly through the landscape, embodying ancient wisdom, nobility and a creative spirit; it is a navigator, a shape shifter, a gentle giant.
 The moose has an ability to move at great speed over seemingly impossible terrain.
-I wanted to create a work that invokes these attributes.
+Thoughtfully placed within its natural habitat, the piece is an elegant tribute to the mighty, enduring animal.
+As the sculpture matures and withstands the Canadian climate, it will age naturally with dignity as its materials weathers to a perfect patina.

 The beauty of Corten steel is the rich patina that continues to develop in the elements over time.
 A living work of art intended to change.